 On Prolific, participants who decide to leave the study early without completing () or who time-out after becoming inactive () will be excluded from your total number of submissions automatically.
 The spaces that were previously filled then become available to new participants.

 However, Gorilla does not automatically reject these returned or timed-out submissions, so they will take up one of your participant tokens until you manually reject them.
 This could lead to Prolific sending new participants to your experiment only for it to already be filled!

 Therefore, we (and Gorilla) strongly recommend setting a for your experiment.
 This will mean that any participants who go over the time limit will be automatically rejected on Gorilla, and the space will be available again for a new Prolific participant.

-Similarly to setting the on Prolific, this time limit should give participants plenty of time to complete all tasks in your study, and should be intended to reject inactive participants.
+Similarly to the on Prolific, this time limit should give participants plenty of time to complete all tasks in your study, and should be intended to reject inactive participants.
 As such, it should not be too close to your study’s estimated completion time, to avoid rejecting a diligent participant who has taken slightly longer to complete than on average.